Blog · Analysis · Last reviewed June 23, 2026

 What RAG Changed

 That architectural move is now ordinary.
-Microsoft describes RAG in Azure AI Search as a pattern that combines search with large language models so responses are grounded in data.
-Google Cloud's reference architecture for Vertex AI and Vector Search treats vector-similarity matching as serving infrastructure for RAG applications.
+Microsoft describes RAG in Azure AI Search as grounding large language model responses in proprietary content and distinguishes classic RAG from agentic retrieval, where a model plans multiple subqueries and returns structured grounding data, citations, and execution metadata.
+Google Cloud's reference architecture for Agent Platform and Vector Search treats vector-similarity matching as serving infrastructure for RAG applications.
 The point is no longer experimental novelty.
 It is production design.

 RAG became popular because it solves real problems.
 It can update knowledge without retraining a model.
 It can connect private documents to a general model.
 It can cite sources.
 It can reduce some hallucinations.
 It can let a company ask questions of manuals, policies, contracts, code, emails, cases, records, and support histories without exposing every document in one visible search result.